martinjohndyer/FAIR_Code_design/episodes/introduction.md

 ### Benefits
-- Improved Performance: Scalable systems maintain or improve performance levels as the load increases.
+- **Improved Performance: Scalable systems maintain or improve performance levels as the load increases.

-- Cost Efficiency: Scalability allows for gradual investment in additional resources as needed, rather than over-provisioning from the start.
+- **Cost Efficiency**: Scalability allows for gradual investment in additional resources as needed, rather than over-provisioning from the start.

-- Reliability and Availability: Scalable systems often include redundancy and failover mechanisms, improving overall system reliability and uptime.
+- **Reliability and Availability**: Scalable systems often include redundancy and failover mechanisms, improving overall system reliability and uptime.

-- User Satisfaction: Providing consistent and reliable performance even as user demand grows ensures a better user experience.
+- **User Satisfaction**: Providing consistent and reliable performance even as user demand grows ensures a better user experience.

-- Future-Proofing: Designing for scalability ensures that the system can grow and adapt to future requirements without significant overhauls.
+- **Future-Proofing**: Designing for scalability ensures that the system can grow and adapt to future requirements without significant overhauls.